Koinly Review 2026

 Koinly Accuracy: How Reliable Are the Calculations?

 Tax accuracy is ultimately what matters most - getting a number wrong on your tax return can lead to penalties, audits, or overpayment.
-Here is my assessment of how reliable Koinly's calculations actually are.
+Here is our editorial assessment of how reliable Koinly's calculations actually are.

 Where Koinly gets calculations right: Straightforward buy-sell-trade sequences are handled accurately.
 If you bought BTC at one price and sold at another, the gain/loss calculation will match what you would calculate by hand.
 Simple transfers between your own wallets are also typically identified correctly (marked as non-taxable moves rather than sales).